Tales of a Wayside Inn: Analysis

 Many of the characters in Tales of a Wayside Inn were inspired by real people: Luigi Maria Monti (the Sicilian), Daniel Treadwell (the theologian), Thomas William Parsons (the poet), Henry Wales (the student), Isaac Edrehi (the Spanish Jew), Ole Bull (the musician), and Lyman Howe (the landlord).

 Modern scholar Robert Gale praises the book for showing Longfellow's wide interests and knowledge of other cultures and its use of a wide variety of poetic formulas and styles such as blank verse, ballads, dactylic hexameter, octosyllabic lines, ottava rima, and iambic pentameter, including heroic couplets.
 He says the book "remains the best combination of narrative poems ever written by an American".

+Adaptations

+In 1920, the Humane Society of Boston filmed a movie version of the "Bell of Atri" in Dedham, Massachusetts.
+The film was used as part of the Massachusetts Society for the Prevention of Cruelty to Animals' "Be Kind to Our Dumb Animals" campaign.
+The film was lost in a fire at the MSPCA in 2008.